CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step1.rst

      When you download data from the internet to your local computer they're isolated.
 How do you share them back with your team?

-     Many of us use services like Box or Google Drive to hold our files.
+     Many of us use services like `Box <https://box.com>`_ or `Google Drive <https://drive.google.com>`_ to hold our files. `CyberDuck <https://cyberduck.io>`_ and its command line client `duck.sh <https://duck.sh>`_ also access these platforms.

      These services are incredibly useful.

-     However, these file sharing platforms were not designed for machine readability and fast access of many (i.e. thousands to millions) of requests by anonymous users or even by trusted users. (`Google Drive vs Google Cloud <https://suitebriar.com/blog/google-cloud-vs-google-drive>`_)
+     However, file storage and sharing platforms like Box and Drive were not designed for machine readability and rapid requests for many (i.e. thousands to millions) of requests by anonymous users or even by trusted users. (see `Google Drive vs Google Cloud <https://suitebriar.com/blog/google-cloud-vs-google-drive>`_ for an explanation)

-     Conventional file services like FTP (file transfer protocol), function over HTTP and HTTPS.
-The same is true for Amazon Web Services 'S3' storage object buckets. (`S3 explained <https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained>`_)
+     Conventional file services like ``ftp://`` (file transfer protocol), function over HTTP and HTTPS.
+The same is true for Amazon Web Services ``s3`` storage object buckets. (`S3 explained <https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained>`_)

-   .. admonition:: How to work with your data in CyVerse?
+   .. admonition:: How to work with your data in CyVerse

      Downloading data from commercial cloud storage providors directly into CyVerse Data Store requires you have a running instance (virtual machine, or container in Discovery Environment) where the data can be staged before moving them onto the Data Store.